phatblat/reflog/www/_posts/2016-01-10-mac-server-setup.markdown

 layout: post
 title: "Mac Server Setup: Step 1"
 date: 2016-01-10T19:49:36-07:00
-tags: server, energy-saver, defaults, pmset
+tags: server energy-saver defaults pmset
 ---

 By default, Macs are designed to be user machines.
 While they are very easy to set up as servers, a few of the standard settings are not ideal for hosting services.